 The 3 Leadership Capacities

-The Leadership Capacities point to your ability to stand out from the crowd, to embrace your unique perspective and share it with others.
+The Leadership Capacities point to your ability to stand "alone" when called for, to embrace your unique perspective and share it with others.

 Creative - the ability to take an innovative approach to seeing what is in front of you, or see beyond it.
 Whereas productive capacity points to your ability to engage with the tasks of daily life, creative capacity points to your ability to consider the projects or task in front of you and to devise new views, methods or solutions.

 Vocal - the ability to speak up, and express what you stand for.
 The ability to lead others.
-For example, whereas relational capacity points to your ability to engage in conversation with others, vocal capacity points to your ability to speak up in the face of potential disagreement.
+For example, whereas relational capacity points to your ability to engage in conversation with others, vocal capacity points to your ability to speak up in the face of potential disagreement, to express yourself authentically.

 Collaborative - the ability to work with a group of people and create order and/or structure through which actions can be effectively carried out.